Mather Hospital: Description

 The hospital offers bariatric surgery, orthopedic surgery, neurosurgery, pulmonology, robotic surgery, breast health, mental health and emergency services.
 Mather also operates Precision CyberKnife of New York in partnership with New York Cancer & Blood Specialists.
 The hospital cared for more than 10,000 inpatients and more than 36,800 emergency patients in 2021.
 Mather also has an outpatient Wound Care Treatment Center and a Hyperbaric Oxygen Therapy unit.

-Mather Hospital has medical residency programs in internal medicine, transitional year, psychiatry, diagnostic radiology and integrataed interventuional radiology through The Donald and Barbara Zucker School of Medicine at Hofstra/Northwell along with fellowships in gastroenterology and hematology/oncology.
+Mather Hospital has medical residency programs in internal medicine, transitional year, psychiatry, diagnostic radiology and integrated interventional radiology through The Donald and Barbara Zucker School of Medicine at Hofstra/Northwell along with fellowships in gastroenterology and hematology/oncology.
 The internal medicine program has received 93 percent+ Board pass rates.
 The hospital launched a Certified Nursing Assistant training program in 2022.